| ..

 has been associated with injuries to the upper branch of the brachial

-by downward force upon the shoulder and deviation of the head and neck
+occasioned by downward force upon the shoulder and deviation of the

-backward or toward the opposite shoulder, suggestive of traction on the
+head and neck backward or toward the opposite shoulder, suggestive of

-brachial plexus.
-The distribution of nerves from the upper trunk
+traction on the brachial plexus.
+The distribution of nerves from

 Spontaneous